-We recommend purchasing a “multi-city” ticket, flying into Tallinn, Estonia, and home from St. Petersburg, Russia.
-Lufthansa, KLM and SAS fly into both cities.
-We recommend contacting your travel agent to purchase your airline ticket.
-If you need a recommendation for a good travel agent, see below to contact a Seattle agency that we use to book our flights, and a Russian agency that can assist you with post-tour travel in Russia.
+We recommend getting a "multi-city" ticket, flying into Tallinn, Estonia, and home from St. Petersburg, Russia.
+Lufthansa, KLM, and SAS fly into both cities.
+We recommend contacting a travel agent to purchase your airline ticket.
+See below for contact info for a trusted Seattle agency that's very familiar with our tour program, and a Russian agency that's well-equipped to assist you with post-tour travel in Russia.

 How should I budget for personal expenses?

-This tour includes all group sightseeing admissions, all breakfasts, half of your dinners, plus all hotel, guide and driver tips.
-We suggest you plan for about $75-$100 per person per day to cover extra and non-included meals, beverages, snacks, souvenirs, and transportation costs and/or admissions for sightseeing during free time.
+The tour price includes all group sightseeing admissions, all breakfasts, half of your dinners, plus all hotel, guide, and driver tips.
+We suggest you plan for about $75–$100 per person per day to cover extra and nonincluded meals, beverages, snacks, souvenirs, and transportation costs and/or admissions for sightseeing during free time.

 What types of currency will I use, and how much should I bring?